-Reg Birch refined his work by studying construction and paint styles of old decoys, which he started to collect by that time.
+Reg Birch refined his work by studying construction and paint styles of old decoys which, by that time, he had started to collect.
 Today, he uses this knowledge in creating artwork that looks as if it is 100 years old, using white cedar as his wood of preference, which is commonly used on the United States' East Coast.
 Close attention to the surface of his work is what makes it interesting.
-The word "patina" is used in to describe his work.
+The word "patina" is commonly used when describing his work.
 Carving and painting on the basis of these old traditions has brought him acclaim in the decoy market.
 In addition to creating old-looking working decoys, this focus has made him devote a small percentage of his time to restoring carvings from the past for his clients.

 Being from Virginia, Reg Birch particularly likes the work of the old Virginia decoy makers.
-However, his style can vary from a South Carolina mallard to a Common Eider from Maine - and from all areas in between.
-Creating his own style of decoys; most of his artwork is one of a kind.
+However, his style can vary from a South Carolina mallard to a common eider from Maine - and from all areas in between.
+Reg creates his own style of decoys; most of his artwork is one of a kind.
 However, if you see something on this site which you would like to have in a similar version or if you have a certain region or even a particular maker you admire, he is glad to discuss this with you.

 Reg Birch attends only one show during the entire year.
 This is the annual Easton Waterfowl Festival in Easton, Maryland, held on the second weekend of November.
 As of 2013, he has a continuous record of attending since 1986.